NatNight99/02-first_impression/index.md

 ## [Featured projects](FeaturedProjects.md)

 ### The Boots Walk Quietly

+- Mr. Acornie is a little oak pixie, who lives peacefully in a little forest.
+But that all changes.
+On one fatefull day, a terrible evil with sharp teeth and two shoelaces walks into his life.
+Will he win his fight for survival?
+Or will the terrifying shoe devore him alive?
+We will see…

 - Concept art and story development of an animated movie
 - "The Boots Walk Quietly" is an animated short that was created in the last summer as a school project
 - It’s an animated horror with the fairy tale aspects sprinkled in